Jack Kearns: Professional boxing

 Known as "Young Kid Kearns", he adopted the Kearns surname while boxing.
-Following 67 professional lightweight and welterweight fights, he became more well known as a flamboyant boxing coach and manager.
+Following 67 professional lightweight and welterweight fights, he became a boxing coach and manager.

 Kearns was reportedly tutored as a manager and promoter in San Francisco—then the epicenter of the boxing scene in America—by veteran featherweight Dal Hawkins, the former boxing instructor at the Seattle Athletic Club, a city in which Kearns had briefly "piloted a primitive taxicab."

 He is most remembered for achieving the first "million dollar gate" in boxing when the Jack Dempsey vs. Georges Carpentier bout generated a record $1,789,238 in ticket sales, and for managing Jack Dempsey, who became World Heavyweight Champion from 1919 to 1926 and gave him the nickname "The Doc".
 Kearns was sued by Dempsey, then repeatedly and unsuccessfully sued Dempsey for large sums of money, following his firing; the two became friendly again in later life.
 Following his death, Dempsey was quoted as saying that Kearns "made me a champ... he was a great manager, and I'll miss him."
 Kearns managed six world champions: Jack Dempsey, Mickey Walker, Jackie Fields, Benny Leonard, Joey Maxim, and Archie Moore.